-- d.
-Trichomonads on liquid-based Pap. - e.
+- Identification of the motile T. vaginalis organism (that has a characteristic undulating membrane and flagella) by microscopic examination of a wet mount of vaginal discharge, urethral discharge, urine sediment or Pap smear or - c.
+Identification of T. vaginalis by InPouch culture system or - d.
+Trichomonads on liquid-based Pap (send trichomoniasis NAAT at time of treatment to confirm). - e.
 Since trichomonads die quickly, the sensitivity of wet mount is approximately 60%.
 Therefore, the diagnosis may have to be made on clinical grounds alone.